jridgewell/jsx2/packages/jsx2/README.md

 # `jsx2`

-> Reimagining JSX, faster performance with less memory
+> Just your normal (JSX) syntax, with faster performance and less memory.

 ## Usage